 Named funds: A gift of $25,000 or more establishes a fund named in your honor or that of a loved one, and enables you to direct resources to specific research initiatives, new pilot programs, faculty support, or education for the next generation of physician-scientists.
 The pledge may be paid over multiple years.

-To make you tax-deductible contribution now, please visit our secure online Giving Form.
+To make your tax-deductible contribution now, please visit our secure online Giving Form.

-For information about other ways to donate to Penn’s Institute for Diabetes, Obesity, and Metabolism, or to inquire about including IDOM in your will, trust, or estate plans, please call Susan Wallach in the development office at 215-746-2210.
+For information about other ways to donate to Penn’s Institute for Diabetes, Obesity, and Metabolism, or to inquire about including IDOM in your will, trust, or estate plans, please call Mary-Knight Young in the development office at 215-746-2210.

 Penn Medicine Development & Alumni Relations